ramishajamshaid/TidyNote/README.md

 TidyNote uses JWT-based authentication to protect user-specific resources and dashboard routes.

+The application uses access and refresh tokens to maintain authenticated sessions.
+Protected backend routes use authentication middleware to verify requests before allowing access to user-specific resources.

-Authenticated users can manage their own notes while unauthorized requests are restricted through protected routes and authentication middleware.
+Authenticated users can manage their own notes, while unauthorized requests are restricted through protected routes and JWT verification.

 ## Notes Management

 Users can create and manage their personal notes with features including:

-* Note title and description
+* Note title and rich text content
 * Custom note colours
 * Favourite status
 * Editing
 * Deletion / trash
 * Search
+* User-specific note storage

-All notes are associated with the authenticated user and stored in MongoDB.
+Notes are associated with the authenticated user and stored in MongoDB.

+## Rich Text Editor

+TidyNote uses **Tiptap** to provide a rich text editing experience for notes.

+The editor supports formatted note content and integrates with the note creation and editing workflow.

+## User Feedback & Error Handling

+TidyNote includes user-friendly feedback throughout the application.

+### Loading States

+Loading states are implemented for asynchronous operations such as:

+* Login and registration
+* Fetching notes
+* Creating notes
+* Updating notes
+* Deleting notes
+* Authentication requests

+This provides visual feedback while API requests are being processed.

+### Toast Notifications

+The application uses **Sonner** for toast notifications to provide immediate feedback after user actions.

+Examples include:

+* Login successful
+* Account created successfully
+* Note created successfully
+* Note updated successfully
+* Note moved to trash
+* Added to favourites
+* Operation failed

+### Error Handling

+The frontend handles API and authentication errors and displays appropriate user-friendly messages instead of exposing raw server errors.

+Form validation is also used to prevent invalid submissions before making API requests.

 ## API